jaimeiniesta/axe-puppeteer-lambda-http/README.md

 * `up deploy production` will deploy to production.
 * `up url` will show the URL.
 * `up logs -f` to see the live logs.

+## Notes on deployment size

+Remove the local chrome for mac from node_modules/puppeteer before deploying.